ibm-cloud-docs/cephaas/sds_manage_hosts.md

 ## Next steps
 {: #next-step-updating-hosts-sds}

-You can continue with renaming or mapping hosts.
+You can continue with renaming, mapping and unmapping hosts.